TaylorJonesTRT/100DaysOfCode/README.md

 Day 1: Worked through Section 1 - 2 and started on Section 3 of the Zero to Mastery Python Development Course.

-Day 2: Continued on in Section 3 of the Zero to Mastery Python Development Course
+Day 2: Continued on in Section 3 of the Zero to Mastery Python Development Course.

 Day 3: Just like Day 2, continued on through Section 3, this time almost finishing with it to be able to move onto Section 4 (Python Baiscs II).